pandio-com/pandioml/guides/PIPELINES.md

 ```

+**Note:** Currently only one pipeline is supported.
+The first one defined will be executed.
+The ability to run multiple pipelines will be supported in the next release.

 ## Pipeline

 The pipeline class follows the traditional purpose of building a pipeline, but it uses a different syntax taken from Promise libraries in JavaScript.